|Nutritional Guidelines (per serving)|

 Fill the shaker with ice and shake vigorously for at least 30 seconds.

 Strain into an old-fashioned glass filled with fresh ice.

 Raw Egg Warning

-- The recommended 1/2-ounce of egg white is about half of the average large egg, and it's best to measure this in a jigger.
+- The egg: Before cracking your egg, test it for freshness.
+Place the egg in a glass of water, and if it sinks, it's fresh.
+Discard any egg that floats.
+The recommended 1/2 ounce of egg white is about half of the average large egg white, but it's best to measure this in a jigger.
 Add the entire egg white if you prefer a foamier drink.

-- The original gin sour from the 1880s did not include egg—that was reserved for an "egg sour" with brandy.
-Instead, the gin sour was made by dissolving a teaspoon of sugar into a splash of seltzer or still water and the juice of half a lemon.
-Add 2 ounces of gin and fill the glass with ice.
-The formula works for brandy, rum, whiskey, and most spirits.
+The original gin sour from the 1880s did not include egg, which was reserved for an "egg sour" with brandy.
+Instead, the gin sour was made by dissolving a teaspoon of sugar into a splash of seltzer or still water and the juice of half a lemon, then adding 2 ounces of gin and filling the glass with ice.
+This same formula works for brandy, rum, whiskey, and most spirits.